MNIT-DOT-a11y/mnit-dot-a11y.github.io/readme.md

 # About MagentaA11y

-MagentaA11y is a tool built to simplify the process of accessibility testing.
+MNIT DOT A11y was developed to simplify the process of accessibility testing.

 We wanted to build an intuitive way for product teams to define "done" in a way that ensures accessible experiences work for everyone.